 - Welsh Grand National Jockey Statistics

-If you are interested in other predictions at Chepstow then head over to the Chepstow tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Chepstow Racecourse section for links to these.
+Our dedicated Chepstow tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the Welsh Grand National, but will also have predictions for each meeting at Chepstow throughout the season, so be sure to head over there.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Chepstow Racecourse section for links to these.

 How competitive is the Welsh Grand National market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2012 when the race had an over-round of 121%.
 The race in 2019 was a race that was most in the bookie's favour with an over-round of 137%, whilst on average over the last 20 renewals of the Welsh Grand National, the over-round has been 129%, which means the bookie expects to pay out £100 for every £129 which is bet.

-These are the top three quickest-run Welsh Grand National over the last 20 renewals:
+These are the top three quickest-run Welsh Grand National races over the last 20 renewals:

 - LAventure (7:38.90) in 2005